vhurna/azure_task_9_create_a_vm_with_powershell/README.md

-# Create a Virtual Machine with Powershell
+# Create a Virtual Machine with PowerShell

-Now, when you felt the power of the Powershell, you know that you can do basically anything with it in Azure, even create a VM!
+Now, when you felt the power of the PowerShell, you know that you can do basically anything with it in Azure, even create a VM!
 Having such script would be very helpfull, because you are expecting your application to become even more popular - and it means that you will need to deploy a lot of new VMs.

-In this task, you will implement a Powershell script, which deploys an Azure Virtual Machine to your subscription.
+In this task, you will implement a PowerShell script, which deploys an Azure Virtual Machine to your subscription.

 ## Prerequisites